- No Medicaid expansion in Wisconsin, but no coverage gap

 Although Wisconsin has not expanded Medicaid under the guidelines laid out in the Affordable Care Act (ACA), the state’s Badger Care Medicaid program does cover all legally present residents with incomes under the poverty level.
 Wisconsin is the only non-Medicaid-expansion state that does not have a coverage gap; all low-income residents either have access to Medicaid or subsidies to help them purchase private coverage in the exchange.

 Wisconsin Governor Scott Walker has long been opposed to the ACA, and one of the reasons he opted not to accept federal funding for Medicaid expansion under the ACA was because he was concerned that the federal government would not keep its promise to continue to pay at least 90 percent of the cost.
-That has proved somewhat prescient now that Trump is in the White House and Republicans control both chambers of Congress.
-The American Health Care Act (AHCA), introduced by House Republicans in March 2017, would freeze Medicaid expansion as of 2020, and would also restructure federal Medicaid funding to be a per-capita allotment, instead of the current open-ended matching system.
+But because Wisconsin has not expanded Medicaid, the state is only receiving its regular federal match rate of 58.5 percent, and the state is paying the rest.
+If the state were to expand Medicaid to cover adults earning up to 138 percent of the poverty level, the federal government would pay 94 percent (in 2018, dropping to 90 percent by 2020) of the cost of covering able-bodied, childless adults.

 BadgerCare Plus — past and present